Sembly AI

 Tip: Ask Sembly to analyze sentiment in conversations with employees, their activity, and participation in team discussions to get a better understanding of their engagement and satisfaction.

-What Are the Results of Using Agentic AI in HR?
+What Are the Results of Using Agent-Like AI in HR?

-Traditionally, I have prepared some agentic AI statistics that shed some light on the adoption of tools:
+Traditionally, I have prepared some agent-like AI statistics that shed some light on the adoption of tools:

 • HR professionals using AI employee engagement software see a return on investment in 16 months (G2).